productpeel/PEEL-SDK/README.md

 Threaded comments and Image/video-based comments are supported.
 For moderation purposes, you will have the option to enable or disable commenting at a product level.
 In addition, our back-end admin panel allows you to moderate comments at an individual level.
 You can also choose to add user-based flagging for innapproprite content, if needed.

+Each of these actions, and others can be incorporated into your notification system, or added incrementally to your app.

 See below for an example comment form on Android.

 <img src="Screenshot_20170627-140005.png" alt="hi" class="inline" height="440" width="280"/>